Arsen-Robotics/bigfootbot/docs/bfb_documentation.md

 ## ros_entrypoint.sh
-this file is added to every Dockerfile.
-Script ensures and that the ROS workspace is properly sourced before executing any ROS commands
+this file is added to every Dockerfile as ENTRYPOINT.
+Script is responsible for setting up the ROS environment.